AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Discounts for multiple cars

 State Farm is the largest auto insurance company on the market in terms of premiums written.
-It accounts for an impressive 16 percent of the U.S. market, and it’s easy to see why.
-Its affordable rates and financial strength make it a great option for drivers, including those looking for non-owner insurance policies.
+It accounts for nearly 10 percent of the U.S. market, and it’s easy to see why.
+Its affordable rates make it a great option for drivers, including those looking for non-owner insurance policies.

 ProsWho It's Best For